ymer28/vue3-cart/README.md

 The project also includes a resuable component (Btn).

 This project has been created using:
+- Vue 3
 - Pinia
 - Axios
 - Vue-router